 What is system restore point?

-System Restore is a built-in feature in Windows that backups computer state (including system files, Windows Registry, local user profiles, and system settings).
+System Restore is a built-in feature in Windows that backs up computer state (including system files, Windows Registry, local user profiles, and system settings).
 When your system is running into issues, you can use System Restore to recover system to earlier state.

 There are many unexpected things that may lead to system crash like Virus attacks, Ransomware, accidental deletion of system files, etc. Therefore, it is essential to create system restore points in Windows 7.